BostonBSD/financials/README.md

 The indicator is not calibrated for rising and falling trendlines.

+Typically, an RSI less than 30 is oversold, and an RSI greater than 70 is overbought.

 The indicator can be used to make short term trade decisions, but is relatively useless for long term investing.